c4ke2/c4ke2.github.io/src/game_rain.md

 	<img src="./img/rain/rainlogo.png" alt="A Walk in the Rain" width=312px/>
 </p>

-A Walk in the Rain was a solo practice project I made to learn about the Unity3D engine and how to finish a project.
+A Walk in the Rain was a solo practice project I made to learn about Unity3D, C#, and how to finish a project.
 This game was made during my first year of university, during the COVID-19 pandemic.

 The game is a 'walking simulator' focused on a moral dilemma: the player must choose which of the island's inhabitants